HudsonNock/Air-Hockey-Sim/README.md

 <p align="center">$V_x(t) = M_{V_x} u(t) - 2M_{V_x} u(t-t_1) + M_{V_x} u(t-t_2)$</p>

-Given the final position and system parameters, we solve for `t₁` and `t₂` to minimize overshoot and converge to xf.
+Given the final position and system parameters, we solve for `t₁` and `t₂` to minimize overshoot and converge to the final position, xf.
 This formulation guarantees:
 - All generated paths are physically achievable within system constraints
 - The mallet never collides with walls
 - The ODE has an analytic solution which is preprogramed and so no compute is used solving it